Best if Used By 09/17/12

 - They’re ready when they pierce easily with a fork or knife

-Are Potatoes healthy?
+?
 Potatoes themselves ARE since they’re a good source of Vitamin C, Potassium and Fiber, but how you prepare Potatoes and what you put on them determines the true healthy-factor.

 Store Russets in a cool, dark place like your pantry closet, but not in the fridge – that’s too cold and will turn the starches into sugar, making them not cook the way they should.
 These early varieties of Russets should be used during September and October within a 7-10 days of purchase.
 Scrub Russets before baking or boiling.